aoneahsan/code-craft-studio/app-project-documentation/tutorials/video-tutorials.md

 ```
 [INTRO - 0:00]
-"Welcome to QRCode Studio!
+"Welcome to Code Craft Studio!
 In this quick tutorial, I'll show you how to get started with the most comprehensive QR code solution for Capacitor apps."

 [INSTALLATION - 0:30]
-"First, let's install QRCode Studio in your project.
+"First, let's install Code Craft Studio in your project.
 Open your terminal and run:
-yarn add qrcode-studio
+yarn add code-craft-studio

 This installs the plugin with all its dependencies."

 [SETUP SCRIPT - 1:30]
 "Now, let's run the interactive setup script:
-npx qrcode-studio-setup
+npx code-craft-studio-setup

 This will guide you through the initial configuration..."